 Cancer of the large intestine

-Colon cancer may be prevented through regular screening with colonoscopy or stool test (fecal occult blood test).
-This is because screening test can detect colon polyp even when patients do not have any symptom such as passing out visible blood or tummy pain.
-Removal of colon polyp via colonoscopy may then prevent progression of the polyp into colon cancer.
+Colon cancer may be prevented through regular screening with a colonoscopy or stool test (fecal occult blood test).
+This is because screening tests can detect colon polyps even when patients do not have any symptoms such as passing out visible blood or stomach pain.
+Removal of colon polyp via colonoscopy may then prevent the progression of the polyp into colon cancer.

-Most guidelines recommend people be screened for colon polyp and colon cancer with either colonoscopy or stool test from the age of 50 years old onwards.
-For people with increased risk, such as those with a family history of colon cancer, screening may be started at age of 40 years old or even earlier depending on the age of the family member at the diagnosis of colon cancer.
+Most guidelines recommend people be screened for colon polyp and colon cancer with either a colonoscopy or stool test from the age of 50 years old.
+For people with increased risk, such as those with a family history of colon cancer, screening may be started at the age of 40 or even earlier depending on the age of the family member at the diagnosis of colon cancer.

-As every patient is unique with different risk profile and preference, the timing and choice of the screening test has to be carefully individualised and this is best done after a detailed discussion with the doctor performing the screening test.
+As every patient is unique with different risk profiles and preferences, the timing and choice of screening test has to be carefully individualised and this is best done after a detailed discussion with the doctor performing the test.

 Mount Elizabeth Hospital

 Our clinic is located at Mount Elizabeth Hospital (Orchard) within the famed Orchard Road shopping belt.
 For over 40 years, Mount Elizabeth Hospital (Orchard) has been the leading medical hub in Asia Pacific providing cutting edge medical services to patients in Singapore as well as those from all around the region.